-The strata are relatively flat-lying and structurally undisturbed although some glacial faulting has been noted along the north-facing subcrop edge of the formation.
+The coal seams found in the mine are Sub-bituminous 'B' in rank and are contained in the uppermost Cretaceous Scollard Formation Ardley Coal Zone.
+The strata are relatively flat-lying and structurally undisturbed although some glacial faulting has been noted along the north-facing subcrop.